plebbit/roadmap/README.md

 - [ ] PLEB reward interface for best posts by plebbit team
 - [ ] ERC20 reward interface for best posts by subplebbit owners
-- [ ] PLEB DAO vote for curated NFT collection on AVAX
+- [ ] PLEB DAO vote for curated NFT collection
-- [ ] PLEB DAO vote for curated multisubs on AVAX
+- [ ] PLEB DAO vote for curated multisubs
 - [ ] Moderator log (a `Page` of CommentEdit publications available both on `Subplebbit.posts` and `Comment.replies`)
 - [ ] Vote log (a `Page` of CommentEdit publications available both on `Subplebbit.posts` and `Comment.replies`)
 - [ ] Event/Meetup post type (to compete with Facebook and Meetup.com events)
 - [ ] Marketplace post type (to compete with Facebook marketplace, Shopify, Amazon)
 - [ ] Fundraiser post type (to compete with Gofundme and Kickstarter)
 - [ ] Sync accounts between multiple devices
-- [ ] Encrypt private key PEM with password at rest (similar to MetaMask)
+- [ ] Encrypt private key with password at rest (similar to MetaMask)
-- [ ] Native Android client, APK only, no app store
 - [ ] Publish Android APK on F-Droid
 - [ ] Make pubsub-provider and ipfs gateway more spam resistant using provider catchas on top of subplebbit captchas (as part of the protocol)
-- [ ] Make fast IPNS provider
 - [ ] Share provider (a server that caches a plebbit page and hosts it on a random domain for 24h to easily share on other social medias)
-- [ ] 4chan interface
+- [x] 4chan interface
 - [ ] Discourse interface
-- [ ] Validate IPFS CIDs and content gotten from public IPFS gateways (because they can lie)
+- [x] Validate IPFS CIDs and content gotten from public IPFS gateways (because they can lie)
 - [ ] Update desktop version over IPFS
 - [ ] CLI client
 - [ ] JSON-RPC client